Cool, refreshing noodles are perfect for the hot summer heat!

 【Shop Information 】

-Period：From July to the middle of September, 2014
+Period：From the end of June to the end of September, 2017

 Business days： Saturday, Sunday and National holiday